 Safer Internet day 2017

-Our school joined the global celebration on 8th February!
+Our school joined the global celebration on 27th of April!
 The theme for this year was: "The power of images and videos in young people's digital lives."

 This year the class assemblies were delivered by the local Police Safer Neighbourhood Team.